elastic/cloud-on-k8s/deploy/eck-stack/README.md

 ### Installing the ECK Operator

 Before using this chart, the Elastic ECK Operator is required to be installed within the Kubernetes cluster.
-Full installation instructions can be found within the [our documentation](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-installing-eck.html)
+Full installation instructions can be found within [our documentation](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-installing-eck.html)

 To install the ECK Operator using Helm.